 In essence, the Porsche 996 Carrera embodies one of the easiest ways to own and enjoy your very first Porsche 911.
-The 996 is not only one of the best Porsche models for first-time buyers, but the 996 is also the Best Porsche 911 for first-time buyers.
+The 996 is not only one of the best Porsche models for first-time Porsche buyers, but the 996 is also the best and most affordable Porsche 911 for first-time Porsche buyers too.

 Or, if you have owned a 911 or another Porsche model in the past, the 996 Carrera paves the way for you to return to the fold of the greatest marque on the planet.
 You can pick up where you left off — and doing so relatively inexpensively, at that.

 Let it be known, though, that our 996-gen Porsche 911 Buyer Guide covers only the naturally aspirated and non-GT model variants.

 The 996 Turbo, 996 GT2 and 996 GT3 variants will be examined in a future StuttgartDNA Buyer Guide, as these variants do not fit within this article’s affordability paradigm.

 Navigable 996-gen Porsche 911 Buyer Guide

 You can read the Buyer Guide from beginning to end, if you’d like.
 Or, you can use the navigable outline below to skim the article and/or skip and jump from one item of interest to another with ease.

 Just click on the blue-highlighted links immediately below and on the blue-highlighted links that are spread throughout the article.
 Our navigable outline as well as our links distributed across the Buyer Guide enable you to navigate back and forth throughout this entire piece if you so desire.

 So why is the 996 Carrera affordable?
 Is it perhaps the result of that abundance in the marketplace?